Office+Candid-6

 The information provided here is intended to help you to complete your application form fully, to provide us with the information we need and give you the best possible chance of selection for mini-pupillage.

 Please see our Pupillage Brochure.
-You will also find relevant information in the Selection Criteria and Guidance Notes for 2023-24.
-We are currently reviewing these materials and new documents will be made available in Autumn 2024.
+You will also find relevant information in the Selection Criteria and Guidance Notes for 2024-25, both of which should be essential reading before you begin your application.

 Equal Opportunities